Electric Air Vehicles: Where the Technology Actually Stands

 Technological Advancements Driving Development

-- Lithium-ion batteries with improving energy density
+- Lithium-ion batteries with improving energy density each generation cycle

-- Efficient electric motors with reduced weight
+- Efficient electric motors with substantially reduced weight per kilowatt

-- Advanced navigation and flight control software
+- Advanced navigation and autonomous flight control software

 Types of Electric Air Vehicles